azcoigreach/mrtg/README.md

 # RUN
 docker run -tdP -v /volume/to/mrtg:/var/www/mrtg azcoigreach/mrtg

+add '--restart unless-stopped' to the command line to deamonize mrtg

 # Notes
 This build is designed to evaluate a router at public@192.168.1.1, store that data in /var/www/mrtg and output the MRTG data to a shared volume.